Basic costs

 *Includes an International Undergraduate Student Fee of $1,464 per semester, assessed to provide academic and support services for international students.
 See more in the Fees Explanation.

-**Anticipated cost of the most popular housing and dining plan combination.
-Most incoming freshmen on the Columbus campus are required to live on campus for their first two years.
-Transfer students who graduated from high school in 2021 or later are required to live on campus, contingent on space availability.
+**Anticipated cost of the most common housing and food plan combination.
+Most incoming first-years on the Columbus campus are required to live on campus for their first two years.
+Transfer students who graduated from high school in 2022 or later are required to live on campus, contingent on space availability.
 Housing for all other transfer students is not guaranteed and is dependent upon space availability.
 Learn more at housing.osu.edu.

 ^International students and their dependents who accompany them are required to purchase Ohio State student health insurance.
 Students who are fully sponsored by their government or covered as a dependent of a U.S. employee may be eligible for exemption.
 Visit Student Health Insurance for more information.